 If diversity is your thing then you will find other bookies with more options, but not by many, and the sports themselves would have to be pretty niche.
 Overall, Boylesports boast one of the stronger lists in the industry with a respectable number of betting markets per event.

 Once a match goes live a whole new bunch of betting lines open up, and the experience becomes something else entirely.
-With Boyelsports, punters have access to the very best SBTech powered live betting features such as match stats, bet and watch (live streaming) for horse and greyhound races, and a great match graphic.
+With Boyelsports, punters have access to the very best SBTech powered live betting features such as match stats, bet and watch (live streaming) for horse and greyhound races plus other sports, and a great match graphic where a live stream is not available.

 The match graphic goes into such depth that you can identify specific areas of the pitch where key events have taken place, analyse the teams previous performances, and see second by second updates in real time such as possession changes, dangerous attacks, ball safe notifications, etc.

-The interface is much clearer than the homepage too so there is less to distract the punter from what they are doing, although it is still possible to keep an eye on all other live events while in event view for something specific, and all options can be minimised or expanded to keep the place ship shape.
+The interface is much clearer than the homepage too so there is less to distract the punter from what they are doing, although it is more difficult to take in the odds at the same time as keeping an eye on the game due to the layout, but all betting options can be minimised or expanded to keep the place ship shape and minimize scrolling.

 There is plenty of cash out availability, a fully comprehensive stats tool that you can use alongside, as well as the ability to favourite certain games or betting lines to make them easier to keep track of.
-They even tell you which TV channel is showing each game.
 This all amounts to an exceptional live betting experience that is probably one of the major selling points of this bookie.

 With headquarters in Dundalk, County Louth, Boylesports is Irelands biggest independent bookmakers.
 This is no story of successful corporate strategy either, but a true example of a local boy done good.